Covington Blue Sox: History

-Baseball has been played in Covington since the 1870s, with the Star club a popular amateur side which competed with the top non-professional clubs in Ohio and Kentucky.
+Baseball has been played in Covington since the 1870s, with the Star club a popular amateur side that competed with the top non-professional clubs in Ohio and Kentucky.
 On September 21, 1875, the Star Baseball Park hosted a National Association game between the Philadelphia Athletics and the Hartford Dark Blues; the Athletics (not to be confused with the 20th century team of this name) won, 13–9, in front of a crowd of 800.

 In 1912 or 1913, Covington city leaders tried to acquire a baseball franchise in the Class D Blue Grass League.
 The Cincinnati Reds, whose ballpark was just 5 mi away across the Ohio River, blocked the move.
 Instead, after several larger cities backed out, Covington was awarded a franchise in the Federal League, a new "outlaw" circuit.

 The city raised $13,500, with $6,000 budgeted to build the ballpark.
 Bernard Wisenall, a prominent local architect, designed Federal Park (also called Riverbreeze Park) with a capacity of 6,000.
 The ballpark was bounded by East 2nd Street, East 3rd Street, Madison Avenue and Scott Boulevard.
-Playing in the dead-ball era, the park was built with small dimensions, possibly the smallest ever built for any pro baseball park, with a distance of just 194 feet down the right-field line, 267 feet to dead center, and 218 feet down the left-field line, more akin to a modern Little League ball field than a pro ballpark, which have a required minimum of 325 feet down the foul lines.
+Playing in the dead-ball era, the park was built with small dimensions, possibly the smallest ever built for any pro baseball park, with a distance of just 194 feet down the right-field line, 267 feet to dead center, and 218 feet down the left-field line, more akin to a modern Little League ball field than a pro ballpark, which has a required minimum of 325 feet down the foul lines.
 Construction did not begin until a month before opening day.

 The Blue Sox started their season on a long road trip, with a game against Cleveland on May 3.
 The game ended in a 6–6 tie, called after ten innings due to darkness.